KarolBukowski94/Excel_Project-Data_Analytics/README.md

 # Data Nerds Salary Dashboard

-🎯 The purpose of this [Data Nerds Salary Dashboard](/1_Salary_Dashboard) was to assist job seekers in exploring salary trends for their desired roles, providing them with essential information on the salaries they can expect.
+🎯 The purpose of this [Data Nerds Salary Dashboard](/1_Salary_Dashboard) was to assist job seekers in exploring salary trends for their desired roles, providing them with essential information on their expected salaries.

 ![Data Nerds Salary Dashboard](/0_Resources/Images/1_Salary_Dasboard/1_Data_Nerds_Salary_Dashboard.gif)